Muhammet-Emir/Muhammet-Emir/README.md

 - 👋 Hi, I’m @Muhammet-Emir
 - 👀 I’m interested in Creating Tools For Everyday life
-- 🌱 I’m currently learning Webdeveloping
+- 🌱 I’m currently learning Python and C#
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: He/Him
 - ⚡ Fun fact: I started at my coding journey bec of Minecraft

 <!---